jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 ## 6. State Management
 - [x] Utilize React Context for global game state
 - [x] Implement reducers for state updates
+- [x] Use dispatch function for all state updates
 - [ ] Store game state in localStorage for persistence
 - [ ] Create a CampaignStateManager for handling save/load operations
 - [ ] Implement a Journal system as part of the campaign state